Frequently Asked Questions

 How many cases on average does a CAC volunteer carry at a time?

 CAC volunteers begin with just one case.
-Once that case is underway, the volunteer might be asked to serve on an additional case.
+Once that case is underway, the volunteer may be asked to serve on an additional case.

 Does the CAC Volunteer visit with the child?